liuyujie714/TprParser/TprParser/README.md

 # Description

 `TprParser` is a convenient Python module for reading and setting simulation parameters of gromacs `tpr` file.
-It does not rely on the GROMACS library and `only` requires C++ and pure Python environment.
+It does **NOT** rely on the GROMACS library and `only` requires C++ and pure Python environment.

 This module mainly aimed to modify **atom property** of `tpr` and create a new tpr file (named `new.tpr`) after use any one `set_` method.